sparrownova/shopper/TRADEMARK_POLICY.md

 ## Logo and Trademark Policy

-The brand name Shopper and the logo are trademarks of Frappe Technologies Pvt.
-Ltd.
+The brand name Shopper and the logo are trademarks of Sparrownova Technologies.

 ### Introduction

-Frappe Technologies Pvt.
-Ltd. (Frappe) owns and oversees the trademarks for the Shopper name and logos.
+Sparrownova Technologies.
+(Frappe) owns and oversees the trademarks for the Shopper name and logos.
 We have developed this trademark usage policy with the following goals in mind:

 - We’d like to make it easy for anyone to use the Shopper name or logo for community-oriented efforts that help spread and improve Shopper.
 - We’d like to make it clear how Shopper-related businesses and projects can (and cannot) use the Shopper name and logo.